-Sure, a properly grilled rib-eye steak or filet mignon is great on its own.
-However, adding this crab oscar steak topping will blow your mind.
-It’s perfect for special occasions like anniversaries and Valentine’s Day, easy to make, delicious, and the presentation is just, wow!
+Sure, a properly grilled rib-eye steak or filet mignon is great on its own, but adding this delectable crab oscar steak topping will take up a notch.
+This recipe is perfect for special occasions.
+It’s easy to make and super flavorful, and the presentation is off the charts!

 What is Crab Oscar?

 Named after King Oscar II of Sweden based on his love of the ingredients in this dish, Chefs created the oscar to pair with veal.
 Since then, oscar topping has found itself perched on top of steaks, fish, chicken, and seafood like shrimp or lobster.
-Crab Oscar or Steak Oscar, usually contains crab, but you can easily substitute the crab with freshly cooked lobster meat.
-Both offer a delicately subtle sweetness that makes your mouth water just thinking about it!
+Crab Oscar or Steak Oscar, usually contains crab, but you can easily substitute the crab with freshly cooked lobster.
+Both offer a delicate sweetness that makes this dish suitable for pairing with bolder flavors.

 Typically, Steak Oscar is presented in layers, with the main protein (steak) on the bottom, topped with 4-6 cooked asparagus spears, the lump white crab, followed by the hollandaise or bearnaise sauce on top.
 Our recipe takes all the guesswork out by combining the crab with a delicious creamy sauce right on your stovetop.
-If you are a visual learner, please refer to the video below on how to make this crab oscar steak topping.
+If you are a visual learner, please refer to the video below on how to make this steak topping.

 - Lump white crabmeat: Fresh or canned